 Think having high cholesterol means saying goodbye to all-American comfort foods, "adios" to Mexican fare, or "ciao" to Italian cuisine?
 With some smart ingredient swaps, you can still enjoy all your favorites.
 Here are eight ways to keep classic dishes on the menu.

 Whip Up an Egg-White Omelet

 Keep eggs on your Sunday brunch menu by opting for an egg-white omelet.
-Substituting two egg whites for every whole egg saves you 186 milligrams of cholesterol.
+Substituting two egg whites for every whole egg saves you 186 mg of cholesterol.
 Hate to waste the yolks?
 Use zero-cholesterol egg substitute instead (1/4 cup equals one whole egg).
-Fill your omelet with steamed veggies, a little sprinkle of part-skim mozzarella cheese, and a dollop of salsa for a tasty, low-cholesterol breakfast.
+Fill your omelet with steamed veggies, a little sprinkle of part-skim mozzarella cheese and a dollop of salsa for a tasty, low-cholesterol breakfast.

 Comforting and filling, lasagna is one of the world's perfect casseroles.
 But when it's layered with lots of cheese, it can be a cholesterol bomb.
 Keep it in your weekly dinner rotation by using whole-wheat noodles and choosing the right cheese.
 Switch from whole-milk ricotta cheese to part-skim ricotta cheese and you'll cut the cholesterol by 40% per cup.
 Use low-fat cottage cheese or tofu to slash the cholesterol even more.
 Be sure to add lots of tasty vegetables, such as mushrooms for "meaty" flavor and spinach for color.